German leaders voice outrage and thousands rally in Berlin in reaction to rising antisemitism

 Israeli flags that were flown after the Oct.
 7 attack as a sign of solidarity in front of city halls all over the country have been torn down and burnt.
 Several building in Berlin where Jews live had the star of David painted on doors and walls.

-Also Sunday, police officers surrounded participants of a pro-Palestinian demonstration at Potsdamer Platz, which had been banned.
+Also Sunday, police officers in Berlin surrounded participants of a pro-Palestinian demonstration at Potsdamer Platz, which had been banned.